hooheohee/My-React-App/README.md

 ### About the project

 This project was created using [Slate](https://github.com/ianstormtaylor/slate).
-Thanks to [Ben Awad](https://www.youtube.com/playlist?list=PLN3n1USn4xllb05dQVmRbVtGP2aM4seVq) for his awesome tutorials.
+Also, thanks to [Ben Awad](https://www.youtube.com/user/99baddawg) for his awesome tutorials.